 The Best Performing Stocks in History

 When evaluating the best performing stocks, we need to look at whether the company is a blue-chip stock and take into account its price/earnings ratio (PE).
 Blue-chip stocks represent companies that are financially stable, well-established and provide good returns, making them desirable investments.

 The price/earnings ratio points to how many years of earnings it actually takes to pay back the price.
-For example, a company with the price/earnings ratio of 14 means it takes 14 years of earnings to repay the price.
+For example, a company with a price/earnings ratio of 14 means it takes 14 years of earnings to repay the price.
 (Earnings is the amount that a company earns in one year.)
 Normally this ratio ranges around 12-18, and the higher it is the more overvalued the stock is in current earnings terms.
 During a recession, the PE ratio can drop below 10.

 One thing traders should pay attention to is the general positive correlation between all equities indices, but also the negative correlation between the Central Banks, e.g., European Central Bank or Federal Reserve Bank, and the DAX30 or the SP500.
 Should the FED signal hawkish tones or rate hikes, it would mean that investors can put their money into Bonds/Fixed Income for higher returns than before, causing investors to leave risky assets such as stock markets in response.
+The exact opposite thing could happen if the major central banks relax their monetary policies.

+The Best Performing Stocks in History